You are Owed Money —

 However, if you are the mother, father, child, sister, brother, aunt or uncle of a bankrupt who owes you wages, you will be considered an ordinary creditor.
-This means you will be paid after preferred creditors but before deferred creditors.top of page
+This means you will be paid after preferred creditors but before deferred creditors.

 Closing the bankruptcy

-Under certain circumstances, the process for discharging the bankrupt begins with the trustee issuing a report on the bankrupt's application for discharge.
+Under certain circumstances, the process for discharging the bankrupt begins with the LIT issuing a report on the bankrupt's application for discharge.
 The report must analyze: